 Run your Harley® for 5 minutes or so to get the fresh oil and stabilized fuel throughout the engine.
 If it has a petcock, turn it off.
 It is not necessary to run the carburetor out of fuel if you are using a stabilizer.

-Check the air in the tires, and suspension if it applies, adjust appropriately.
+Check the air in the tires, and suspension if it applies, and adjust appropriately.

 Pick your storage spot well.
-You want to store your Harley® in a well-ventilated area and cover it with a BREATHABLE storage cover.
-Don’t use a cover designed to keep the rain out, because it will keep the moisture in which will diminish the finish.
+You want to store your Harley® in a well ventilated area and cover it with a BREATHABLE storage cover.
+Don't use a cover designed to keep the rain out, because it will keep the moisture in which will diminish the finish.
+Pick a nice out of the way place, away from extreme temperature changes, chemicals or electrical appliances.
+Keeping the bike away from chemicals can seem fairly obvious, but did you know that many appliances such as heaters and electric motors can create ozone which is hard on rubber and other surfaces.
+Also, don't store the bike on dirt or gravel surfaces.
+As moisture rises from the dirt or gravel, it can become trapped on the underside of your Harley®.

 Tuck the bike into its cover and dream of warmer days.

-One more thing, it is NOT a good idea to go out and start the bike occasionally during the winter.
+One more thing, it is NOT a good idea to go out and start the bike once in a while during the winter.
 If you start the bike and it does not get completely warmed up, condensation can develop inside the motor.
-As a rule, don’t start your Harley® in the winter unless you intend on riding it to reach its full operating temperature.
+As a rule, don't start your Harley® in the winter unless you intend on riding it to reach its full operating temperature.
+Cold moisture can cause moisture problems leaving corrosion on chrome & hardware.
+Moisture also builds up internally and if not serviced, can cause engine damage.
+Batteries are also very sensitive to cold weather and will have increased life if stored properly.